 Along the way, thin wooden spikes with blaze-orange plastic ribbons mark a path through blooming flower beds next to homes, across fields, roads, creeks and rivers, up steep mountain sides, along mountain top ridges, through rolling valleys of West Virginia and Virginia’s most pristine areas, including crossings at the Greenbrier River and the Appalachian National Scenic Trail.

 The Mountain Valley Pipeline (MVP) is one of multiple major pipeline projects underway in the Appalachian region making way for increased natural gas production from fracking.
 More than a thousand miles of new large-diameter pipelines are being built and existing pipelines are being reversed to send gas to the Gulf Coast rather than from it.
 27 new liquid natural gas export facilities are in some phase of the approval process or have been approved for construction.
-Only two import such facilities already exist, according to data from the Federal Energy Regulatory Commission.
-Also underway are several pipelines to cross into Canada and Mexico to export natural gas.
+Only two export such facilities already exist, according to data from the Federal Energy Regulatory Commission.
+Also underway are several pipelines that will cross into Canada and Mexico to export natural gas.